giffordlabcvr/NCBI-Dengue-GLUE/README.md

 GLUE> module dengueNcbiImporterGenBankShort import
 ```

-Running these files will download the sequences to a source named `ncbi-nuccore` (longer sequences) or `ncbi-nuccore-short` (shorter sequences), which will be exported as a subdirectory in your current working directory.
-Please move the exported source folder containing the GenBank XML sequences to the location on your hard drive that you prefer to keep them.
-Then update the 'import sources' files of the corresponding GLUE project build so that they point to this location:
+These commands will download the sequences into sources named ncbi-nuccore (for longer sequences) or ncbi-nuccore-short (for shorter sequences).
+The sequences will be exported as subdirectories in your current working directory.

+Move the exported source folder containing the GenBank XML sequences to your preferred location on your hard drive.

+Update the 'import sources' files of the corresponding GLUE project build to point to this new location:

 i.e. `import source /path/to/directory/ncbi-nuccore-short`